mrphysics-bonn/python-ismrmrd-reco/README.md

 If you want to build the docker image from the latest Dockerfile in this repository, the following steps are required:
 - Clone the repository and run `git submodule update --init`
-- Run `./build_docker.sh` from the project folder.
+- Run `./build_docker` from the project folder.
 This builds the docker image on your system.

 The default docker image contains only CPU based reconstructions.
-A Docker image with GPU support can be build with: `./build_docker.sh python-ismrmrd-server/ bart_cuda`
+A Docker image with GPU support can be build with: `./build_docker python-ismrmrd-server/ bart_cuda`
 Note that this image is of larger size and that the GPU version needs nvidia-docker to be installed (https://github.com/NVIDIA/nvidia-docker).

 The container can be started by executing `./start_docker` from the project folder:
 - `./start_docker` starts the container and runs the reconstruction server in background until it is killed with `docker kill #containerID`, where "#containerID" is the ID of the container (check with `docker ps`).
 You can attach to the container with `docker attach #containerID`.
-- Use `./start_docker_gpu` for GPU support (nvidia-docker has to be installed)
+- Use `./start_docker --gpu` for GPU support (nvidia-docker has to be installed)

 ### Sending data via the client

 Reconstruction can be started via the provided `client.py` from the "python-ismrmrd-server" folder.
-A conda environment with the client can be installed, by using the provided `ismrmrd_client.yml` using the command `conda env create -f ismrmrd_client.yml`.
-Afterwards it is activated by running `conda activate ismrmrd_client`.
-Alternatively, the client can be installed in the current environment by running `pip install .` from the "python-ismrmrd-server" folder.
-The dependencies numpy, h5py and ismrmrd-python will automatically be installed.
+The client and its local submodule dependency are installed by `uv sync`, and commands can be run with `uv run`.

 To run an example spiral reconstruction:

-- The scripts `send_data_pulseq.sh` (data from MR scanner) and `send_data_jemris.sh` (data from JEMRIS simulations) can be used as a shortcut for sending the data.
-For example, the command `./send_data_pulseq.sh example_data/scanner/raw_spiralout_gre_fatsat_7T.h5 recon/out.h5` reconstructs a spiral dataset.
+- The `send_data` script accepts `pulseq`, `jemris`, or `pg` as its first argument.
+For example, `./send_data pulseq example_data/scanner/raw_spiralout_gre_fatsat_7T.h5 recon/out.h5` reconstructs a spiral dataset.
 - By default, reconstructed data will be located in "recon/out.h5".
 - Reconstructed images can be plotted with the `plot_img.py` script.
 - Debug files (in npy format) and a log file are stored in the "debug" folder